sudo-rushil/chroma2022/index.md

 A good source of examples of spectra is _suspension spectra_, where we start with a space $$X$$, set $$E_n=\Sigma^n X$$, and make the structure maps the identity.
 Applying this to the 0-sphere, we get the sphere spectrum $$\mathbb{S}$$, the homotopy groups of which (in the stable category) are the stable homotopy groups of the spheres.
 Another good source of examples are _generalized cohomology theories_ — a result called Brown Representability says that given any spectra $$E$$, the axioms of a spectra are *exactly* what we need for the functor $$E^n(X) = [Y,E_n]$$ to be a generalized cohomology theory; i.e. a functor from $$\text{ho}\mathbf{Spaces}$$ to $$\textbf{Ab}$$ satisfying the Eilenberg-Steenrod axioms (if this reminds you of Eilenberg-Mac Lane spaces, you'll be delighted to know that the sequence $$K(A,0),K(A,1),K(A,2),\ldots $$ forms a spectrum called $$HA$$, which represents ordinary cohomology with $$A$$ coefficients).

 Historically, much of the formalism of stable homotopy and spectra arose when Frank Adams was working on the Hopf invariant one problem, but there are echos of this idea throughout classical homotopy theory, such as via the Freudenthal suspension theorem or the aforementioned connection between spectra and generalized cohomology theories.
 On the other hand, modern perspectives on spectra — which are often phrased in the language of $$\infty$$-categories — treat spectra as the final step in the effort to make working in $$\text{ho}\mathbf{Spaces}$$ more like doing algebra, and approach stable homotopy theory from the lens of "homotopy-theoretic algebra."
-Our goal for Chroma is to take a middle ground — we'll start by defining the stable category and understanding just what makes it such a nice place to do homotopy theory, and then apply this background to understanding some classical results, i.e. the nilpotence theorem.
+Our goal for Chroma is to take a middle ground — we'll start by defining the stable category and understanding just what makes it such a nice place to do homotopy theory, and then apply this background to understanding some classical results, such as the nilpotence theorem.

 <b>What is "Chromatic Homotopy Theory"?</b>?